-At the Desert Cave Hotel, you can choose to stay above or below ground.
+At the Desert Cave Hotel in Coober Pedy, South Australia, you can choose to stay above or below ground.
 If you go for the later, there are no windows.
 It’s quiet, cool and when the lights go out, it’s dark – can’t-see-your-hand-in-front-of-your-face-dark.
 It actually makes for a perfect sleeping environment.

 Woodbridge on the Derwent

 Imagine enjoying breakfast in the sunshine by a gorgeous bay window overlooking the Derwent River… You’ve just enjoyed a cozy sleep by firelight and a day of exploration awaits.

 The captivating Woodbridge on the Derwent in New Norfolk, Tasmania, is a 5-star heritage listed mansion dating back to the convict era and featuring many antiques and artifacts from this time.

 You can be Rapunzel for the weekend, locking yourself away in the Tower Room with absolute privacy, over-looking the well-maintained gardens and river.
 It’s a perfect honeymoon destination or getaway for those simply wanting to get away from it all.

 If you are feeling up for an adventure, Hobart is only a short drive away, as is the Mt Field National Park and some charming wineries and whiskey distilleries.
 Or you can choose to spend your day on the water, fishing, swimming or exploring the river in a kayak.